West Tamar Council area

-In 2016, there were 109 resident workers who caught public transport to work (train, bus, tram or ferry) in West Tamar Council area, compared with 7,528 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 109 resident workers who caught public transport to work (train, bus, tram or ferry) in the West Tamar Council area, compared with 7,577 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the resident workers in West Tamar Council area shows that 1.1% used public transport, while 76.4% used a private vehicle, compared with 2.9% and 71.9% respectively in Tasmania.
+Analysis of the method of travel to work of the resident workers in the West Tamar Council area shows that 1.1% used public transport, while 76.9% used a private vehicle, compared with 3.0% and 72.5% respectively in Tasmania.

-The major differences between the method of travel to work of the resident workers of West Tamar Council area and Tasmania were:
+The major differences between the method of travel to work of the resident workers in the West Tamar Council area and the Tasmania workforce were:

-- A larger percentage of resident workers travelled to work by Car, as driver (70.7% compared to 65.3%)
+- A larger percentage of resident workers who travelled by car, as driver (70.7% compared to 65.3%)

-- A smaller percentage of resident workers travelled to work by Walked only (2.2% compared to 4.8%)
+- A smaller percentage of resident workers who walked only (2.2% compared to 4.8%)

-- A smaller percentage of resident workers travelled to work by Bus (1.0% compared to 2.9%)
+- A smaller percentage of resident workers who travelled by bus (1.0% compared to 2.9%)

-The largest changes in the method of travel of work of the resident workers in West Tamar Council area between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in the West Tamar Council area between 2011 and 2016 were: